vikasbhatt12/jobsy/README.md

-# Colbin - Full-Stack Recruitment Platform Prototype
+# Jobsy - Full-Stack Recruitment Platform Prototype

 This is a full-stack web application built with the MERN stack technology.
 It features a complete user authentication system using a MERN stack (MongoDB, Express, React, Node.js).